Waseem6409/react-technical-exam/README.md

     - `email`: String (required, must be a valid email format)
     - `password`: String (required, minimum 8 characters)
   - **Response:**
-    - On success, returns a JSON object with user information and a token.
+    - On success, returns a JSON object with message that user is created, you have to take the user to login page.
     - On failure, returns an error message indicating the reason for failure.
 - **POST /auth/login:**
   - **Request Body:**
     - `email`: String (required)
     - `password`: String (required, minimum 8 characters)
   - **Response:**
-    - On success, returns a JSON object containing a token.
+    - On success, returns a JSON object containing a token and user information.
     - On failure, returns an error message indicating the reason for failure.
 - **POST /auth/update:** (requires authentication)
   - **Request Body:** (can be any combination of the following)